-Ship names in the Continental Navy and the early Federal navy came from a variety of sources.
-As if to emphasize the ties that many Americans still felt to Britain, the first ship of the new Continental Navy was named Alfred in honor of Alfred the Great, the king of Wessex who is credited with building the first English naval force.
+Ship names in the Continental Navy and the early federal Navy came from a variety of sources.
+As if to emphasize the ties that many Americans still felt to Britain, the first ship of the new Continental Navy was named Alfred in honor of Alfred the Great, the king of Wessex, who is credited with building the first English naval force.
 Another ship was named Raleigh to commemorate the seagoing exploits of Sir Walter Raleigh.
 Some ships honored early patriots and heroes (Hancock and General Greene).
 Others commemorated the young nation's ideals and institutions (Constitution, Independence, Congress).
-A 74-gun ship-of-the-line, launched in 1782 and donated to the French Navy on completion, was named America.
+A 74-gun ship-of-the-line, launched in 1782 and donated to the French navy on completion, was named America.
 A Revolutionary War frigate named Bourbon saluted the King of France, whose alliance would further the cause of American independence.
 Other ship names honored American places (Boston, Virginia).
-Small warships-- brigs and schooners--bore a variety of names.
-Some were named for positive character traits (Enterprise, Diligent).
+Small warships ─ brigs and schooners ─ bore a variety of names.
+Some were named for positive character traits (Enterprise, Diligence).
 Others had classical names (Syren, Argus) or names of small creatures with a potent sting (Hornet, Wasp).

-Shortly before the turn of this century the legislation was changed to reflect the remarkable changes taking place in the Navy itself as wooden hulls, sails, and muzzleloading ordnance gave way to steel ships with breechloading rifles.
-An act of May 4, 1898, specified that “all first-class battleships and monitors [shallow-draft coast-defense ships completed between 1891 and 1903, armed with heavy guns] shall be named for the States, and shall not be named for any city, place, or person, until the names of the States have been exhausted, provided that nothing herein contained shall be construed as to interfere with the names of states already assigned to any such battleship or monitor.”
+An act of 4 May 1898, specified that “all first-class battleships and monitors [shallow-draft coast-defense ships completed between 1891 and 1903, armed with heavy guns] shall be named for the States, and shall not be named for any city, place, or person, until the names of the States have been exhausted, provided that nothing herein contained shall be construed as to interfere with the names of states already assigned to any such battleship or monitor.”

 While the Navy has attempted to be systematic in naming its ships, like all institutions it has been subject to evolutionary change, and the name sources of the Navy’s ships have not been immune to this change.
 Thus, an historical accounting of this evolution, as it appeared in modern times, may help the reader understand the ship naming process as it exists today.